-Join Richard Harrington for an in-depth discussion in this video Shooting with a tablet or smartphone, part of Getting Started with Stop Motion Animation.
+Join Richard Harrington for an in-depth discussion in this video Shooting with a tablet or smartphone, part of Learning Stop Motion Animation.

 Now that you have a subject, let's get started with shooting.
 Chances are you have a camera pretty accessible.
 Maybe it's the droid phone in your pocket or you're an iPhone user.
 Totally doesn't matter.
 Both of these, great cameras.
 Chances are, though, if you've been using these devices, they've been in and out of your pocket, or you've had your hands all over em.
 It's a pretty good chance that it's smudged up.
 I find that as I'm using my phone, the camera often gets pretty dirty.
 Same holds true on a tablet.
 Now, with the tablets, the camera's keep getting better and better.